migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-02-09 Fri: I collaborated with Diego to test network performance.
+It passed successfully.
+Additionally, I updated my previous PRs.
+I've updated libraries, which prevented compilation with new golang versions.
+And I added additional code for the leader to detect sign power during network downtimes.

+---

 2024-02-02 Fri: During the first half of the week, I collaborated with Soph and Diego to investigate a devnet hardfork.
 We successfully identified the root cause and implemented a hotfix, incorporating additional performance improvements.
 In the second half of the week, I worked with Diego on testing network performance.
 This involved assessments on both our internal network and external validators located at a distance, ensuring that the new code wouldn't lead to downtimes or performance issues.

 ---